fjolnir/Tranquil/Docs/Tranquil Spec.md

 aBlock()                         \ Calls a block with no arguments aBlock(something, somethingElse) \ Calls a block with a two arguments

+\ Flow control

+if ..expression.. {      \ Executes the passed literal block if the expression is non-nil
+	..statements..
+} elseif ..expression.. {
+	..statements..
+} else {
+	..statements..
+}

+unless ..expression.. {  \ Executes the passed literal block if the expression is nil
+	..statements..
+} else {
+	..statements..
+}

 \ Objects